boyty01/TRINET_CLIENT/README.md

 # What is Trinet Client
 Trinet Client is the user interface for the Trinet smart home system.
 Trinet is a personal project, built to simplify controlling all of my smart home devices.
 This software is public purely for educational purposes and is not intended as a distribution of functional, commercial software.
 It is currently an ongoing WIP and is in need of refactor for scalability.
-If you're purely interested in the modules and how to communicate with different device API's, look for the manufacturer API notes in the modules that break down the official endpoints and payloads.

 ## Dependencies
 Trinet client requires an instance of trinet core to be reachable via a network.